inexcii/loopme-android-sdk/bridges/admob/README.md

 * Enter the <b>Class Name</b> and <b>Parameter</b>.
 You will get:
 <p><img src="Images/ConfigureAdUnits.png"  /></a>

-Class Name should be: com.integration.admob.LoopMeAdMobBridge. <br>
+Class Name should be: 'com.integration.admob.LoopMeAdMobBridge'. <br>
 Parameter: enter the app key value you received after registering your Ad Spot on the LoopMe dashboard.
-E.g. 298f62c196.<br><br>
+E.g. '298f62c196'.<br><br>

 * Init
 ```java